- Future Students

-Even before he became the University of Guelph-Humber Student Senator for the Business program, Dilshan Jayasinghe has never been shy about getting involved at school.
+Even before he became a University of Guelph-Humber Student Senator, Dilshan Jayasinghe has never been shy about getting involved at school.

 As a high-schooler from John Cabot Catholic Secondary School in Mississauga, Jayasinghe spent two years in the Student Council, spending the second of which as a Student Voice Representative who collaborated with representatives from 26 schools all over the Dufferin-Peel Catholic School Board.